-THANKS for PLAY in the PARK Wednesdays at KENNEDY PARK ~ clearly the BIGGEST HIT of the SUMMER.
-While September 4th was the last Play in the Park date for 2013, Cincinnati is still talking about how this grassroots effort came to be and has grown to be such a community success-story!
+THANKS for PLAY in the PARK Wednesdays at KENNEDY PARK ~ clearly the BIGGEST HIT of last SUMMER.
+While September 4th was the final Play in the Park date for 2013, Cincinnati is still talking about how this grassroots effort came to be and has grown to be such a community success-story!

 THANKS for GROWING the ARTS among us.
 2013 has brought us these new businesses & venues …